 Test configurations

-The mandatory common test conditions (CTC) as specified in the JVET-O2010 document [?] shall be followed to perform the simulations in this CE.
+The mandatory common test conditions (CTC) as specified in the JVET-O2010 document shall be followed to perform the simulations in this CE.
+IBC, PLT, BDPCM and HashME shall be enabled.

+For test on YUV4:4:4 sequences, results with both dual tree disabled (--DualITree=0) and enabled (--DualITree=1) should be provided.

+For CE8-2 and CE8-3 related tests, additional results with low QP settings should be provided, as noted earlier in this document.

 Test sequences

 The following test sequences in YUV4:4:4 format (based on JCTVC-U1015 + AOV4:4:4 + GlassHalf4:4:4) shall be used when providing results for YUV4:4:4 tests.
-IBC and HashME are enabled for all YUV4:4:4 sequences.
+IBC, PLT, BDPCM and HashME are enabled for all YUV4:4:4 sequences.